DoctorLai/health-checks/README.md

 Most code at the "init commit" is done by [ChatGPT](https://helloacm.com/chatgpt-designs-a-health-check-tool-in-node-js-to-run-on-free-vps-instance/).
 Thank you!

 ## How to Run?
 No docker - as you probably can't run docker on it.
-You can either run it in `screen` or `pm2` so that it will stay in background.
+You can either run it in `screen` or `pm2` (install via `npm install pm2 -g`) so that it will stay in background.

 ### Config.json
 Change `config.json.sample` to `config.json` and modify the content necessary - which should be pretty straightforward.

+Run `npm install` to install the missing dependencies.

 ### Run Health-Checks
 Simply Run `node health-checks.js`,